 Using injectables to address facial wrinkles and creases isn’t a new idea.
 For hundreds of years, humans have injected various substances under their skin to combat wrinkles, with varying degrees of success…and safety.
 But there was a great change in 2002 when the FDA did approve Botox for the treatment of wrinkles on the upper third of the face.
 Following Botox was the introduction of the first dermal filler, Restylane®, in 2006.

-You may think Botox and dermal fillers are the same thing, but they aren’t.
+You may think Botox and dermal fillers are the same things, but they aren’t.
 Botox is a neuromodulator that stops muscles from contracting.
 Certain wrinkles, such as crow’s feet, form when the muscle muscles under the skin contract.
-These are called “dynamic” wrinkles.
+These are “dynamic” wrinkles.